oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 It is strongly recommended to enable uncached execution, because it can reduce the footprint of your language and improve start-up times.

-Most interpreters support uncached execution without any extra development effort.
-However, if your interpreter uses [`@OperationProxy`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/OperationProxy.java), any proxied nodes must be made compatible with uncached execution.
+To support uncached execution, interpreters must make all operations compatible with uncached execution.
 The Bytecode DSL processor will inform you of any changes that need to be made.